 “It’s a minor inconvenience when it’s a roommate, but when you’ve just woken up and the person in your shower doesn’t even live there, you get really cranky about it really quick.
 They also cooked all their meals at our place and left the dishes everywhere. “

 Unfortunately, neither Neidrauer nor her roommate spoke about the matter, which ultimately led to the demise of their friendship.
 But, according to spiritual empath and counselor Tracee Dunblazier, it doesn’t have to end badly.
-Her advice: Everyone (including friends!) should always discuss and have an understanding about the issue before living together.
+Her advice for dealing when a roommate’s boyfriend/girlfriend doesn’t leave: Everyone (including friends!) should always discuss and have an understanding about the issue before living together.
 If you’re not sure how to broach the somewhat awkward topic, blame it on the landlord.

 “In fact, most apartment leases contain a clause that stipulates any guests staying more than a two-week period of time offers an opportunity for the landlord to raise the rent a percentage,” Dunblazier says.

 “However, if the negotiation [with your landlord] hasn’t happened, I would take the opportunity [to confront your roommate] when you witness the first sleepover.
 That way there won’t be any contention, only excitement of the new liaison.”

 Dunblazier emphasizes the importance of showing appreciation for your roommate’s relationship but suggests setting boundaries as well.
 So when your roommate’s boyfriend/girlfriend doesn’t leave, follow the following advice.
 Whether that’s discussing how many days a significant other can stay over, or expressing your discomfort with your roommate’s partner being there without them, Dunblazier says roommates should set ground rules early on.